You are currently logged-out. You can log-in or create an account to see more talks, save favorites, and more. more info

 [09:47]

-So if you're out of touch with your anger, It's very dangerous.
-So you can't just necessarily say, okay, I'm going to get in touch with my anger.
+You can't just necessarily say, okay, I'm going to get in touch with my anger.
 That's why I would suggest easiest access is get in touch with your pain, which is much harder to work with than anger.
 That's why people get angry.
-Anger is easier to be angry than being pain and vulnerable.
-But if you can get in touch with your pain, if you can't find your anger, get in touch with your pain, and then if you can feel your pain, then you can feel perhaps some inclination towards eliminating it or eliminating what you think are some of the conditions for it it's again good to have anger right out in front.
-But it doesn't mean that you're always angry, and it doesn't also mean that you're angry inappropriately all the time.
+Anger is easier to be angry than being in pain and vulnerable.
+But if you can get in touch with your pain, if you can't find your anger, get in touch with your pain, and then if you can feel your pain, then you can feel perhaps some inclination towards eliminating it or eliminating what you think are some of the conditions for it.
+It's, again, good to have anger right out in front.
+But it doesn't mean that you're always angry.
+It doesn't also mean that you're angry inappropriately all the time.
 But when you're in pain, there is some difficulty in staying present with it.
-And if we are impatient and don't stay present with our pain, then one of the ways we move away from that, then the moving away from the pain
+And if we are impatient and they'll stay present with our pain, then one of the ways we move away from the pain is that avoidance. is a gesture of anger.

-is that avoidance is a gesture of anger.
 You may not be real strong in anger.
 Well, good.
-And so if you have no problem with it and you're angry with pain, then maybe you're not that angry.
+And so if you have no problem with it and you're in trouble with pain, then maybe you're not that angry.
 Well, even irritation is not anger either.
 Frustration is not anger.
-It is anger.
 Pardon?
-I'm being told that it is anger.
-No, no. Well, this is a vocabulary thing, okay?
+You know, now, well, this is a vocabulary thing, okay?
 Irritation and frustration and pain are the same category.
 They're qualities of experience.
-They're ways of experiencing the thing.
+They're a way to experience the thing.
 Anger is a response to irritation, frustration, and pain.
 That's the vocabulary that I'm trying to develop with you.
-Okay?
 Okay?
 If you can be patient with your irritation, frustration, and pain, then anger will not arise except when it's beneficial to people.

 [13:07]

 Yes?
 Yes, uh-huh.
 I think some people might be able to see that their personhood is like, for example, an idea.
 For example, I often use the example of the person of Abraham Lincoln.
 We can identify by certain concepts.
-A black figure, you know, with a black beard.
+Black figure, you know, with a black beard.
 I could draw a little sketch and ask people who that is, and maybe 90% of you would say Abraham Lincoln.
 That's the person of Abraham Lincoln, but that's not like making necessarily your experience into a unity.
 So you can still have a sense of person without having a sense of the unity and wholeness and identity and independence of your life space.

 [14:18]